Opinion | The latest chaos at the convention reveals Trump as a miserable failure

 The story the convention is telling

-On the one hand, the convention is telling you that in one sense, everything is right and great in America right now.
+On the one hand, the convention is telling you that in one sense everything is right and great in America right now.
 Trump’s stupendous leadership has utterly mastered the pandemic, and the economic calamity that his failures have unleashed simply doesn’t exist.

-On the other, the convention is telling you that America is tipping into full scale collapse.
-The story offered here is not the truth, which is that large scale protests have been mostly peaceful and grounded in legitimate grievances, and have been marred by some unacceptable violence that can and should be brought under control.
+On the other, the convention is telling you that America is tipping into total civil breakdown.
+The story offered here is not the truth, which is that large-scale protests have been mostly peaceful and grounded in legitimate grievances about the searingly real problem of deadly, racist police brutality, and have been marred by some unacceptable violence that can and should be brought under control.

 Instead, the story is that the scenes of unrest reveal a deep sickness in the form of the aforementioned “radical left,” which is ravaging the country and threatening our very way of life.
-That’s absurd, but here it is actually true that we’re living through the most serious civil unrest in a half century.
+That’s absurd, but here it is actually true that we’re living through the most serious civil unrest in a half-century.

 In one sense, this isn’t a direct contradiction.
-The argument is that on one front (coronavirus and the economy) everything is stupendously terrific, and on another (the protests) we’re sliding into ruin.
+The argument is that on one front (the coronavirus and the economy) everything is stupendously terrific, and on another (the protests) we’re sliding into ruin.

 But this nonetheless requires viewers to make some truly extraordinary leaps.